 - What happened to the Equal Rights Amendment - a video on the ERA and why it has repeatedly failed

-- The website of Congresswoman Carolyn B. Maloney (New York's 12th District) for more information on her efforts to reintroduce the Equal Rights Amendment.
+- Website of Congresswoman Carolyn B. Maloney (New York's 12th District) for more information on her efforts to reintroduce the Equal Rights Amendment.

 3. ENGAGE: What New Amendments to the Constitution Are Needed Today?

 More than 40 constitutional amendments are introduced in Congress every year.
 They range across the political spectrum from overturning the Citizens United Supreme Court decision (from the left) to repealing the 16th Amendment’s federal income tax (from the right).

 Amendments to balance the federal budget, implement campaign finance reform, punish flag desecration, and institute the direct election of the President have been the ones most often introduced since 1999.
 Hardly any of these proposed amendments get voted on, but the ideas of the amendments are added to the overall public dialogue about national and state policy (Desilver, 2018).